-Green procurement is the purchase of products, services, and works that cause minimal environmental impacts.
-It can contribute to local, regional, national, and international sustainability and enhance cost-effective use, maintenance, and final disposal of products; lower the cost of water and energy; and help attain environmental targets, such as reduction of environmental impacts and promotion of sustainable production (European Union, 2016; APEC Committee on Trade and Investment, 2013).
+Green procurement is the purchase of products, services, and work which have a minimal environmental impact.
+It can contribute to local, regional, national, and international sustainability and enhance cost-effective use, maintenance, and the final disposal of products; lower the cost of water and energy; and help attain environmental targets, such as the reduction of environmental impacts and the promotion of sustainable production (European Union, 2016; APEC Committee on Trade and Investment, 2013).

-Life-cycle approach is fundamental in green procurement because it helps measuring environmental performance of a whole process, including production, transportation, procurement, and disposal.
-Governments and market/industry control the success of green procurement.
-Government is in charge of developing a sound policy framework, collecting commitment to greening purchasing from producers and politicians, setting environmental requirements, advertising standards, training, monitoring, and conveying the benefits of green procurement.
-Market/industry is responsible for environmental standards in the market, training, and certification of green procurement (APEC Committee on Trade and Investment, 2013).
+The life cycle approach is fundamental in green procurement because it helps the measurement of the environmental performance of a whole process, including production, transportation, procurement, and disposal.
+Governments and the market/industry control the success of green procurement.
+Governments are also in charge of developing a sound policy framework, collecting commitment to greening purchasing from producers and politicians, setting environmental requirements, advertising standards, training, monitoring, and conveying the benefits of green procurement.
+The market/industry is responsible for environmental standards in the market, training, and the certification of green procurement (APEC Committee on Trade and Investment, 2013).

-Japan was the first country in Asia-Pacific to implement green procurement to reduce environmental degradation.
-Japan’s Eco Mark Program, which came into force in 1989, was the first milestone for green procurement in the country (APRSCP, 2014).
+Japan was the first Asia-Pacific country to implement green procurement to reduce environmental degradation, with the Eco Mark Program, which came into force in 1989, and was the country's first green procurement milestone (APRSCP, 2014).
 The programme was initiated by the Japan Environment Association, in cooperation with the Ministry of Environment and other organisations.
-The programme operates in accordance with the principles and standards of the International Organization of Standardization (ISO).
-The Eco Mark Program covers a range of products, including recycled plastic such as household and industrial textiles, stationery and office supplies, plastic, furniture, and refillable and resource-saving containers.
+It operates in accordance with the principles and standards of the International Organisation of Standardisation (ISO).
+The Eco Mark Programme covers a range of products, including recycled plastic such as household and industrial textiles, stationery and office supplies, plastic, furniture, and refillable and resource-saving containers.

 First Green Public Procurement Plan | 2008 | 2009 | 2010 | 2011 |